-9) Behavlour of Chieresones during malasis The for synapses (that is the point where they are joing).
-Herelegauf the energians we get un ge as to present Herelegauf theamasanes will pair un ge as to pare Miralente The Micalent will cross ofer that is and pack of the choeseated as such thousastore will been be This will allow exchange of lorge matter between the to a Charace Service The Character and some solute Strong line up ac. the equator of a spicale fact will more to apposite Centrioles Hethe the cells Malle releases, the chromosoms Mo has separate by became showerteds but make A hale Characas a reason to the centreles Trey only break at their sycapses only Too rells one faction force Itis plant pert of ordering and these ace diploid.
-The Chranes some 5 will the Me augus of the equator of the spinale of these cells again They will were along the spiceles to the Central color which are appeal or each wither although Itely dill break at the contragree to become Charates Dace the Charates have reached the Centriales the state sett in attach leads to the persueller of pour daughter cells which are Lupterd 18 change in, base / nucleotide, sequence (in DNA); 20 during DNA replication; 21 detail of change; e.g. base, substitution / addition / deletion 22 frame shifts / AW; 23 different / new, allele; 24 random / spontaneous; 25 mutagens; 26 ionising radiation; [6 max] 27 UV radiation / mustard gas;
+9) Behavious of Chieresones during maissis The for synapses (that is the point where they are joing).
+Herelegauf the energians Herelegauf theamasanes will pair un se us to pare Miralente The Micalent will cross ofer that is and post of the characted as seen thousand will been to This will allow exchange of lorge matter between the tare the equator of a spicale fact will more to apposite Centrioles Hethe the cells Malle releases, the chromosoms Mo has separate by becare shown tide but rease A hale Chamas a read to the centriales Trey only break at their sycapses only Too sells one faction force Itis plant pert of orlasis and these ace diploid.
+The Chranessones will then the MR augus of the equator of the spinale of these cells again They will note along the spiceles to the Centricles which are appealed on outer although Itely dill break at the contragree to become Charates Dace Me Charates Love reached les Centriales the about set in which leads to the persueller of pour daughter cells which are Lupterd 18 change in, base / nucleotide, sequence (in DNA); 20 during DNA replication; 21 detail of change; e.g. base, substitution / addition / deletion 22 frame shifts / AW; 23 different / new, allele; 24 random / spontaneous; 25 mutagens; 26 ionising radiation; [6 max] 27 UV radiation / mustard gas;